Yanhua-Zhang/MultiTrans/README.md

 ### 6. Ablation experiments on multi-branch design

-Add or replace following orders to train-script and test-script.
+Add or replace the following commands in the training script and test script.

 - Use a single Transformer branch: